openharmony/docs/en/application-dev/reference/apis/js-apis-arkui-UIContext.md

 ### pushUrl

-pushUrl(options: RouterOptions, callback: AsyncCallback&lt;void&gt;): void
+pushUrl(options: router.RouterOptions, callback: AsyncCallback&lt;void&gt;): void

 Navigates to a specified page in the application.